-If hunters do not have an envelope provided by WVDNR, the tooth should be secured to a card along with a label with the name and address of the hunter, date of kill, weapon used, whether dogs were used to kill the bear, county of kill, WVDNR ID number and game tag number.
+tooth should be secured to a card along with a label with the name and address of the hunter, date of kill, weapon used, whether dogs were used to kill the bear, county of kill, WVDNR ID number and 13-digit game check confirmation number.
 The card with the tooth attached should then be placed in an envelope and either mailed or delivered to a WVDNR district office or the WVDNR Elkins Operation Center by January 31 of the year following the kill.